Teebusch/noah/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed an invalid URL in README.md and README.Rmd (removed leading slash).
+* Fixed copyright holder in the LICENSE file (RStudio > Tobias Busch)

 ## Test environments
 * GitHub Actions (ubuntu-20.04): release, devel, oldrel